aurelia-plugins/aurelia-plugins-tabs/README.md

 }
 ```

+When a tab is clicked, the event `aurelia-plugins:tabs:tab-clicked:tab-id` will be published, where `tab-id` is the corresponding id as defined in the `tabs` array.

 ### Tab Content

 Once you have your tabs setup, you will want to create your tab content which wraps tab panes.